 The Pros and Cons of Steel Cases

-In World War II, many countries simply couldn’t get brass for their casings, so they developed steel cases.
-The practice stuck.
-In fact, the AK platform was actually designed around steel-cased ammunition.
+In World War II, many countries simply couldn’t get brass for their casings, so they developed steel cases and the practice stuck.
+In fact, the AK platform was actually designed to use steel-cased ammunition.

-Steel-cased ammo’s main claim to fame is that it’s typically cheaper brass.
-Steel sells for roughly one cent per pound, far cheaper than copper.
+Steel-cased ammo’s main positive is that it’s typically less expansive compared to brass alternatives.
+Steel sells for roughly one cent per pound, far cheaper than brass.
 On the flip side, it permits more gas and unburned powder to escape from the chamber.
-As a result, many believe steel fouls the firearm more quickly and causes stoppages.
+As a result, many believe that steel ammo fouls the firearm more quickly and causes stoppages.

 Steel cases are not elastic like brass.
 When steel expands in the chamber, it doesn’t bounce back to its original size.
 As a result, steel cases are more likely to stick in the chamber of the firearm and cause extraction issues.
-If we happen to engage in a negative social interaction, a case stuck in the chamber is a major bummer.
+If you intend to use your firearm for personal defense, a case stuck in the chamber is a major problem.
 Also, steel cases can’t be reloaded.

 Generally speaking, steel-cased ammo has less exact tolerances and consistency than brass ammunition.
-I imagine this is because it’s usually used with military-type firearms.
-It’s intended for a cheaper market, so cutting some corners keeps the cost down.
-This is pretty much expected with this level of ammunition.
-Those who use it are accepting of that fact.
+This is potentially because it’s intended for a cheaper market, so cutting some corners keeps the cost down.
+For firearm users who prefer steel-cased ammo, this is something they accept for the benefit of a less expensive round.

 Just because most steel-cased ammunition is produced to lower levels doesn’t mean it has no potential.
-Hornady, known for their high quality and superbly performing ammunition, actually loads Steel Match ammunition.
-It has all the quality of their other ammunition and proves a point — just because an ammo is steel-cased doesn’t mean it’s garbage.
+Magtech, known for their high quality target ammunition, actually carries steel case 9mm ammo.
+It has all the quality of their other ammunition and proves a point — just because an ammo is steel-cased doesn’t mean it can’t perform.

 Extractor Wear?